Nipsey Hussle died from gunshot wounds to both the head and torso after being shot dead outside of his Los Angeles clothing store on March 31, 2019.

 with a maximum of four tickets being offered for each household.

-Tickets will be Available Beginning Tuesday at 10 a.m.
+Tickets were Available Beginning Tuesday at 10 a.m.

 “Private Sources say there was a meeting Wednesday with Nipsey’s family and Head Honchos from Staples,” they wrote.
 “LAPD officials were also present in the meeting to help plan logistics & security for the event.”
 If true, there will be much work done as there is a Clippers game at the venue the evening prior.